Clarion County Remains in ‘Substantial’ Level of Coronavirus Transmission

 Travel Recommendations

-Also today, the Department of Health updated its travel recommendations, originally announced on July 2, adding Virginia to the list of states recommended for domestic travelers returning from to quarantine for 14 days upon return to Pennsylvania.
-In addition, the state added two neighboring states (Delaware and Maryland) to a list of bordering states in which non-essential travel is highly discouraged.
+Pennsylvanians visiting other states are required to have a negative COVID-19 test within 72 hours prior to their return to the commonwealth or to quarantine for 14 days upon return to Pennsylvania.

+This order, which took effect on Friday, November 20, does not apply to people who commute to and from another state for work or medical treatment.

-It is important that people understand that this recommendation is in place to prevent the spread of COVID-19 in Pennsylvania.
-A concerning number of recent cases have been linked to travel, and if people are going to travel, we need them to take steps to protect themselves, their loved ones and their community, and that involves quarantining.
+It is important that people understand that this Order is in place to prevent the spread of COVID-19 in Pennsylvania.
+A concerning number of recent cases have been linked to travel, and if people are going to travel, we need them to take steps to protect themselves, their loved ones and their community, and that involves having either a negative test, or quarantining.

 Gov. Wolf continues to prioritize the health and safety of all Pennsylvanians through the COVID-19 pandemic.
 Pennsylvanians should continue to take actions to prevent the spread of COVID-19, regardless of in what county they live.
 This includes wearing a mask or face covering anytime they are in public.
 COVID-19 has been shown to spread easily in the air and contagious carriers can be asymptomatic.